dexhrestha/neuronepal/experiments/mental-nav/src/README.md

-# Experiment Repository
-This repository contains all the experiment designed as part our Neuroscience research.

-# Current Experiemnts
-## 1. Mental Navigation Task
+# Mental navigation task

-## Analysis of timing errors in mental navigation at multiple speeds
+Analysis of timing errors in mental navigation at multiple speeds

 The research question we are asking is how does brain scale mental simulaton in different time scales.
 Does the scaling dynamics differ for working and episodic memory?